NiniMerabishvili/nile/SETUP.md

   FOR UPDATE USING (auth.uid() = id);
 ```

-### 4. Enable Email Authentication
+### 4. Disable Email Authentication Confirmation

-In your Supabase dashboard:
+**Important:** In your Supabase dashboard:
 1. Go to Authentication → Settings
-2. Make sure "Enable email confirmations" is enabled
+2. Under the "Email" section, **DISABLE** "Enable email confirmations"
-3. Configure your email templates if needed
+3. This allows users to sign up and immediately sign in without email verification
+4. Save the settings

 ### 5. Test the Setup

 After setting up the environment variables:
 1. Restart your development server: `npm run dev`
 2. Try to sign up with a new account
+3. You should be immediately signed in without needing to verify your email
-3. Check if the user appears in your Supabase Auth users table
+4. Check if the user appears in your Supabase Auth users table
-4. Check if a profile is created in the profiles table
+5. Check if a profile is created in the profiles table

 ## Troubleshooting